redstrate/redstrate.com/content/blog/dc-foss/index.md

 ![One of the proxy option pages.](proxy.webp)

-My only _guess_ as to what happened is some kind of weird issue with GrapheneOS's proxy servers for the SUPL[^1] and PSDS[^2].
+My only _guess_ as to what happened is some kind of weird issue with GrapheneOS's proxy servers for helping with geolocation.
 Once I got home and switched to the "Standard server" options I was able to get a lock on my location.
 I didn't have a problem with the proxy servers in my hometown before, so hopefully this is some kind of one-off error?

 # Itinerary